Everybody, Sing!: A-B-Sing

 A-B-Sing tasked its players in singing the complete lyrics using syllables as a clue.
 The clue provided by the resident band is determined by the number of syllables required to complete the missing word.
 For instance, if the missing lyric is "singing", the resident band will sing "S-S" as the clue.
-Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 2 seconds towards the jackpot timer, and the player will receive ₱1,000.

 Ayu-Sing Mo

 Ayu-Sing Mo requires players to arrange a set of four jumbled lyrics into the correct sequence.
 This minigame serves as an alternative to the ReverSing segment and was featured in the "50 Funeral & Cemetery Workers" episode on October 29, 2022.
 The objective of this game is to arrange the lyrics in the correct sequence.
-Each correct answer in this game is worth 4 seconds towards the jackpot timer, and the player will receive one thousand pesos (₱1,000).
+Each correct answer in this game is worth 4 seconds towards the jackpot timer, and the player will receive ₱1,000.